RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

     ![ult](https://media.discordapp.net/attachments/1106786214608109669/1174206169582161920/ruan_mei_ultimate.gif?ex=65826f36&is=656ffa36&hm=38236ed624dbfa4fb170d57c53d8eb231f36c66a1335a46064d88a5c2bd7d7c2&=&width=1165&height=655)

-    It is **highly recommended** to level this trace.
-This is Ruan Mei's bread and butter, and it is what makes her very valuable for your team.
-The reason why Ruan Mei's ultimate should be highly prioritized is due to the All-Type RES PEN that it provides, making Ruan Mei a universal shredder.
+    It is **highly recommended** to level Ruan Mei's ultimate.
+This is her bread and butter, and it is what makes her very valuable to your team.
+The reason why this trace should be highly prioritized is due to the All-Type RES PEN that it provides, making Ruan Mei a universal shredder.

     ??? tip "What is RES PEN and how does it work?"